 Burning coal in power plants produces staggering amounts of air and water pollution harmful to human health—often disproportionately impacting nearby communities of color—and has led our region to become one of the world’s largest contributors to climate change.

 Coal burning also generates vast quantities of coal ash waste that contains dangerous heavy metals like arsenic—toxic pollution that is often stored in unlined pits on or near the plant sites.
 Many of these sites leak—some silently seep into our rivers and groundwater; some fail catastrophically, like the Kingston spill of 2008 in Tennessee and Dan River in 2014 in North Carolina—putting communities, our waterways and wildlife at risk.

 The South’s shift to a cleaner, healthier future

 We continue to challenge rollbacks to air and water pollution regulations at the state and federal levels, strengthening environmental safeguards and their enforcement.
+At the federal level, we will work to support and implement EPA’s proposal for coal plants to cut up to 617 million metric tons of total carbon dioxide through 2042.
 And we remain committed to advocating for responsible, effective coal ash clean ups.
 As a result of SELC’s coal ash enforcement efforts, Southern utilities are now required or have committed to remove over 270 million tons of coal ash—including 70 percent of leaking, unlined pits covered under federal protections—to dry, lined storage away from our rivers, lakes and streams.
 These outcomes have not been achieved in any other region.